Skip to content

 What do we think these World Handicap System results reveal?

-General play rounds are undoubtedly at the heart of lots of golfer concerns about the World Handicap System.
-While some of you appreciate the freedom the ability to submit a score whenever you want provides, it is also clear the concept feeds fears of manipulation.
+General play rounds are undoubtedly at the heart of concerns from those who with anxieties about the World Handicap System.
+While lots of you appreciate the freedom the ability to submit a score whenever you want provides, it is also clear the concept feeds fears of manipulation.

 Would more than 80% of you really feel WHS was “very easy” to manipulate without general play in the system’s armoury?
 We would say it’s unlikely.